Iryna Lutsenko: Member of the Verkhovna Rada

 Before the parliamentary elections in 2012, Lutsenko was entered on the 18th place on the national list associating opposition circles centered around Batkivshchyna party.
 Her husband Yuriy, was in prison at the time and was not allowed to stand as a candidate.

 On 12 December 2012, Lutsenko became a member of the Verkhovna Rada of the VII convocation from the All-Ukrainian Association "Batkivshchyna", No. 18 on the list.
-At the time, she was the Deputy Chairman of the Committee, Chairman of the Subcommittee on Gender Equality of the Verkhovna Rada Committee on Human Rights, National Minorities and Interethnic Relations.
+At the time, she was the Deputy Chairman of the committee, Chairman of the Subcommittee on Gender Equality of the Verkhovna Rada Committee on Human Rights, National Minorities and Interethnic Relations.

 In the October 2014 Ukrainian parliamentary election, Lutsenko tried to get reelected into parliament this time by placing 70th on the electoral list of Petro Poroshenko Bloc.
 She was not however re-elected as the Petro Poroshenko Bloc gained only 63 seats by electoral list.

 After fellow Petro Poroshenko Bloc members left the Verkhovna Rada, she returned as a People's Deputy on 27 January 2015.
 She was the head of the Subcommittee on International Legal Issues and Parliamentary Control of Ukraine's Fulfillment of International Obligations of the Verkovna Rada Committee on Foreign Affairs.

 On 3 April 2017, Lustenko was appointed Representative of the President of Ukraine in the Verkhovna Rada.

 On 21 May 2019, she was replaced by Ruslan Stefanchuk.

 On 29 August 2019, she was reelected to the parliament, from the "European Solidarity" party, No. 15 on the list.
 She was a member of the Verkhovna Rada Committee on Environmental Policy and Nature Management.

-On November 4, she announced the resignation of her parliamentary powers due to health reasons.
+On November 4, she announced the resignation of her parliamentary powers for health reasons.
 Her mandate was officially terminated on 12 November 2019.